abimaelst/UserPosts/README.md

 ## Test

-How to generate final version to production.
+How to test the application.

 ```bash
 npm run test or npm run test:coverage